 Prepay is integrated with our back office systems and AMI.
-Prepay uses interval-usage data and remote connect or disconnect service requests collected by AMI.
-Prepay also transmits payment receipts to our back office customer information system (CIS), and sends out alerts and account balances to customers.
+Prepay uses interval-usage data and remote connect/disconnect requests collected by AMI.
+Prepay also transmits payment receipts to our back office CIS, and sends out alerts and account balances to customers.

 A separate rule and tariff must be defined for Prepay.
-The terms and conditions and other details for the prepay tariff including the business process for disconnection of service will receive regulatory review and approval prior to implementation.
+The terms and conditions and other details for the prepay tariff, including the business process for disconnection of service will receive regulatory review and approval prior to implementation.
 The rule must define:

 Eligibility requirements for participating in the program, together with the service charge (and to whom it is paid: the utility or the vendor).